Ministry of Defence, Singapore Singapore Government

 As a rule of thumb, use past tense to describe your experimental work and results.
 Use present tense for other writings of hypotheses, theories, facts and other general truths.

-Use technical terms and jargons sparingly and only when necessary.
-Differentiate actual technical terms from the big, important-sounding words.
+Use technical terms and jargon only when necessary.
+Differentiate actual technical terms from big, important-sounding words.
 For example:

 Instead of amorphous, use shapeless